NewTec-GmbH/pyJiraCli/README.md

 </details>

 ## Examples
-check out the all the [Examples](./examples) on how to use the pyJiraCli tool.
+Check out the all the [Examples](./examples) on how to use the pyJiraCli tool.

 ## Used Libraries